Video Streaming Services That Let You Cut Cable TV

 Monthly bill: $82 to $96

 The pricing tiers for bundles can be confusing, varying mainly by which parts of your service show ads.
 A plan with Hulu Live TV, Disney+, and ESPN+—all with ads—costs $83 a month.
-Another plan, Hulu + Live TV with ads, ad-free Disney+ and ESPN+ with ads, is $88 month.
-Finally, the plan with ad-free versions of Hulu + Live TV and Disney, plus ESPN+ with ads, costs $96 month.
+Another plan, Hulu + Live TV with ads, ad-free Disney+, and ESPN+ with ads, is $88 a month.
+Finally, the plan with ad-free versions of Hulu + Live TV and Disney, plus ESPN+ with ads, costs $96 a month.

 The basic service lets you create six separate profiles—though only two people can use the service at a time—and includes an unlimited cloud DVR.
 You can add premium networks, pay more to get additional sports and entertainment content, and upgrade to unlimited screens.